 Block sounds entering through the door.

-If you have a roommate with whom you share a door with, you might think the sound is getting through the walls while it’s coming in through the door.
+If you have a roommate with whom you share a door, you might think the sound is getting through the walls while it’s coming in through the door.
 Most doors have a gap between them and the floor where sound might be getting through.

 This makes it easy to wash the fabric when it gets dirty.